WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### validateBlocksToTemplate

 Block validity is a function of blocks state (at the point of a reset) and the template setting.
-As a compromise to its placement across distinct parts of state, it is implemented here as a sideeffect of the block reset action.
+As a compromise to its placement across distinct parts of state, it is implemented here as a side effect of the block reset action.

 _Parameters_